Top 10 Places to Celebrate New Year in Asia

 China 05.12.2013 Transindus

-Below are our top ten places for New Year's Eve celebrations in Asia.
+So without further ado, below are our top ten places for New Year's Eve celebrations in Asia.

 As this event is immensely popular, it's worth arriving early to ensure you get a decent viewing spot.
 Some of the best can be found along the Tsim Sha Tsui waterfront at Kowloon, the New Central Harbourfront at Hong Kong Island and Golden Bauhinia Square in Wan Chai.